-Conservation is the meeting point of science and art, of tradition; art history; social history; aesthetics; ethics and contemporary practices.
-This course provides you with the opportunity to develop the advanced knowledge and professional practice skills in all of these areas so that you can go on to employment in national and international contexts as a freelance practitioner or in other senior roles within the Industry.
+Studying conservation is complex - the meeting point - of science and art.
+The study of conservation involves the study of art history, social history, aesthetics, ethics and contemporary practices as well as scientific materials - and analytical techniques.
+This course provides you with the opportunity to develop your existing conservation knowledge and skills in all of these areas so that you can go on to senior employment in national and international contexts as a freelance practitioner or in other management - roles within the Industry.

-MA Conservation supports you to tackle complex and ambitious conservation research and practice, providing a specialist, professionally orientated and immersive learning experience.
-It is an important launching point for your career, enabling you to develop your practice to an advanced level through a focus on three-dimensional objects in stone, wood or related material as well as decorative surfaces.
+MA Conservation supports you to tackle multi-faceted and ambitious conservation research and practice, providing a specialist, professionally orientated and immersive learning experience.
+It is an important launching point for your career, enabling you to develop your practice to an advanced level through a focus on either three-dimensional objects in stone, wood or decorative surfaces or books and paperbased artefacts.